ibm-cloud-docs/containers/cs_versions_ingress.md

 {{site.data.keyword.attribute-definition-list}}

-# Ingress ALB version change log
+# Archive: Ingress ALB version change log
 {: #cs_versions_ingress}

-Your {{site.data.keyword.containerlong}} cluster comes with components, such as Ingress ALB components, that are updated automatically by IBM.
-You can also disable automatic updates for some components and manually update them separately from the master and worker nodes.
-Refer to the tables in the following sections for a summary of changes for each version.
+Review change logs for versions released before 22 February, 2024 and versions that are no longer supported.
 {: shortdesc}

 Check the [Security Bulletins on {{site.data.keyword.cloud_notm}} Status](https://cloud.ibm.com/status?component=containers-kubernetes&selected=security) for security vulnerabilities that affect {{site.data.keyword.containerlong_notm}}.
 You can filter the results to view only Kubernetes Cluster security bulletins that are relevant to {{site.data.keyword.containerlong_notm}}. {{site.data.keyword.containerlong_notm}}.
 Change log entries that address other security vulnerabilities but don't also refer to an IBM Security Bulletin are for vulnerabilities that are not known to affect {{site.data.keyword.containerlong_notm}} in normal usage.
 If you run privileged containers, run commands on the workers, or execute untrusted code, then you might be at risk.